mrjoes/mrjoes.github.com/_posts/2013-06-21-python-realtime.md

 Lets try to solve "push" problem - how is it possible to send data from the server when it is browser who initiates data exchange?

-Solution is relatively simple: make AJAX request to the server to ask for updates.
-While it seems like what's usually happening between browser and server, there's one catch.
+Solution is quite simple: make AJAX request to the server to ask for updates.
+While it seems like what's usually happening between browser and server, there's a catch.
 If server does not have anything to send, it will keep connection open until some data is available for the client.
-When client receives response, it makes another request to get more data.
+After client received response, it will make another request to get more data.

 This technique is called long-polling.

 Obviously, this is not very efficient approach.
-Noise to signal is very low in most of the cases - it takes longer to parse HTTP request headers than to send actual payload to the client.
+Noise to signal ratio is very low in most of the cases - it takes longer to parse HTTP request headers than to send actual payload to the client.

 But, unfortunately, it is most compatible way to push data to the client right now.

 HTTP/1.1 improved situation a bit.
-TCP connection state can be controlled by [Keep-Alive](http://en.wikipedia.org/wiki/HTTP_persistent_connection) header and, by default, it will be kept open after serving request.
+TCP connection can be controlled by [Keep-Alive](http://en.wikipedia.org/wiki/HTTP_persistent_connection) header and, by default, connection will be kept open after serving request.
 This feature improved long-polling latency, as there's no need to reopen TCP connection for each polling request.

-Another helpful feature was introduction of [chunked transfer encoding](http://wikipedia.org/wiki/Chunked_transfer_encoding) for HTTP response.
-It allows breaking response into smaller chunks and flush them immediately.
-There's JavaScript support for chunked encoding as well - it is possible to get notified when another chunk was received by the browser.
+HTTP/1.1 also introduced [chunked transfer encoding](http://wikipedia.org/wiki/Chunked_transfer_encoding).
+It allows breaking response into smaller chunks and send them to the client immediately, without finishing HTTP request.
+Browser has JavaScript API to handle partial updates, so this can be used to improve performance and latency when pushing data from the server.

-Unfortunately, there are lots of incompatible proxies that attempt to cache whole response before sending it further, so client won't receive anything until proxy decided that request was finished.
-While it is sort of OK for "normal" Web - client will still get response from the server, but it breaks whole idea of using chunked transfer encoding for real-time purposes.
+Unfortunately, there are lots of incompatible proxies that attempt to cache whole response before sending it down the line, so client won't receive anything until proxy decided that request was finished.
+While it is sort of OK for "normal" Web - client will still get response from the server, but it breaks whole idea of using chunked transfer encoding for any kind of real-time purposes.

 On September 2006, Opera Software implemented experimental [Server-Sent Events](http://en.wikipedia.org/wiki/Server-sent_events) feature for its browser.
-While its behavior is very similar to chunked transfer encoding, protocol is different and has better client-side API.
+While SSE behavior is very similar to chunked transfer encoding, protocol is different and has better client-side API.

 SSE was approved by WHATWG on April 23, 2009 and supported by almost all modern desktop browsers (except of Internet Explorer).
 You can see compatibility [chart here](http://caniuse.com/#feat=eventsource).

-While SSE is a bit more compatible than chunked transfer encoding, but it is not supported by all browsers.
-And there is same problem with some misbehaving proxies, but situation is not as bad as with chunked encoding.

-There are other techniques as well, like forever-iframe which is only way to do cross-domain push for Internet Explorer versions less than 8, HTMLFile - Internet Explorer version of the server sent events, etc.
+There are other techniques as well, like [forever-iframe](http://cometdaily.com/2007/11/05/the-forever-frame-technique/) which is only way to do cross-domain push for Internet Explorer versions less than 8, [HTMLFile](http://cometdaily.com/2007/10/25/http-streaming-and-internet-explorer/) - Internet Explorer hack for the SSE, etc.

 Lets see pros and cons of these approaches: